Maybe it’s clichéd, but I’m going to say it: Today’s healthcare technology market is akin to a shark-feeding frenzy.

 Tip 1: Focus on differentiators in your healthtech

-What makes your solution different?
+What is your unique value?
 Is it your years of experience?
 Your robust data supply?
+Your quick and easy implementation?
 Or the fact that your solution uses AI and machine learning to grow smarter and more effective over time?
 Whatever makes you different also makes you stand out.
-So it’s critical to know your differentiators intimately and use them to inform your core messaging.
+So it’s critical to know your differentiators intimately and use them to inform your core marketing message.

 A shorter setup means patients and staff can start realizing the benefits of the solution instantly.
 In addition, departments across the organization save countless hours on what might otherwise be spent on getting set up.
 Calculate those saved hours and you’ve got the foundations to start proving ROI.

 In the above example, the difference tells us which solution is the better choice.
-Know what makes you stand out in the market, and call it out repeatedly.
+Know what makes you stand out in the market, and use it in your elevator pitch.

 The best way to keep health tech messaging effective and simple is to remember that every solution is designed to do two things: